Special Weather Statement issued for Adair, Allen, Anderson, Barren, Bourbon, Boyle, Breckinridge by NWS - NewsBreak

 Special Weather Statement issued for Adair, Allen, Anderson, Barren, Bourbon, Boyle, Breckinridge by NWS

-Effective: 2021-08-22 04:43:00 EDT Expires: 2021-08-22 09:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Adair; Allen; Anderson; Barren; Bourbon; Boyle; Breckinridge; Bullitt; Butler; Casey; Clark; Clinton; Cumberland; Edmonson; Fayette; Franklin; Garrard; Grayson; Green; Hancock; Hardin; Harrison; Hart; Henry; Jefferson; Jessamine; Larue; Lincoln; Logan; Madison; Marion; Meade; Mercer; Metcalfe; Monroe; Nelson; Nicholas; Ohio; Oldham; Russell; Scott; Shelby; Simpson; Spencer; Taylor; Trimble; Warren; Washington; Woodford Patchy Dense Fog for Many Areas this Morning Recent rainfall and clear skies have allowed dense fog to develop in many areas across southern Indiana and central Kentucky.
-Motorists should be prepared for these reduced visibilities and increase their following distance from the vehicle ahead of them.
-Jasper and Madison, IN, as well as Bardstown and New Castle, KY have reported visibilities at or below a quarter of a mile.
-Other areas in-between have reported visibilities over 7 miles, so visibilities vary drastically over short distances.alerts.weather.gov
+Effective: 2021-08-25 05:16:00 EDT Expires: 2021-08-25 16:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Adair; Allen; Anderson; Barren; Bourbon; Boyle; Breckinridge; Bullitt; Butler; Casey; Clark; Clinton; Cumberland; Edmonson; Fayette; Franklin; Garrard; Grayson; Green; Hancock; Hardin; Harrison; Hart; Henry; Jefferson; Jessamine; Larue; Lincoln; Logan; Madison; Marion; Meade; Mercer; Metcalfe; Monroe; Nelson; Nicholas; Ohio; Oldham; Russell; Scott; Shelby; Simpson; Spencer; Taylor; Trimble; Warren; Washington; Woodford Heat Index Values from 100 to 105 Degrees Today Temperatures in the 90s and dew points in the 70s will push heat index values over 100 degrees in many areas.
+The heat index could approach 105 in southwest Indiana and the urban areas around Louisville.
+Take extra precautions to prevent heat stress if you work outside or engage in strenuous outdoor activities.
+Drink plenty of fluids and take breaks in the shade or air conditioning.
+Never leave children or pets unattended in a parked vehicle.alerts.weather.gov

 Comments / 0